-About Retirees United: The goal of the Retirees United initiative is to engage retirees and those about to retire, including those who are leaving a local workplace as well as retirees moving to Kingston and area.
+The goal of the Retirees United initiative is to engage retirees and those about to retire – those who are leaving a local workplace as well as retirees moving to Kingston and area.

 In the Kingston area 32 per cent of the population is over the age of 55 years.
 It is likely this trend will continue as the region continues to attract retirees.

-Local Impact: It is reported that 1 in 4 seniors don’t feel connected to their community.
-United Way of Kingston, Frontenac, Lennox and Addington would like to change that.
-We would like to see retirees and seniors stay healthy and active by getting involved in their neighbourhoods, utilizing community resources that keep them physically active, socially connected, valued and able to better cope with life’s transitions.
+It is reported that 1 in 4 seniors don’t feel connected to their community.
+United Way of Kingston, Frontenac, Lennox and Addington would like to change this.
+We would like to see retirees and seniors stay healthy and active by getting involved in their neighbourhoods, utilizing community resources that keep them physically active, socially connected, valued and able to better cope with life’s transitions

 Ways to Give